lineality/definition_behavior_studies/README.md

 We can combine (narrative summaries of) principles and applications with instrumentalist, modular, tool set areas.

 Narratives, Principles and Applications:
 I have constructed a mnemonic device to cover a narrative survey of principles and applications.
-We will do a first/Introductory pass/sweep through the material to map the overall features and layout before doing later sweeps/passes: zoom in, zoom out.
+We will do a first/Introductory pass/sweep through the material to map the overall features and layout before doing later sweeps/passes: zoom in, zoom out [improve map; repeat].
 (Like NASA missions.)

 The main tools that we will use to go through the (definition behavior studies) mnemonic include:
 - (by analogy) perspectograph: non-automatically learned skills (context: checking perception, e.g. Vetruvian eggshell)